In this unit you will learn more fretted notes on the first string, key signatures and cut time meter.

 The rhythmic notation in cut time can look like the rhythmic notation in common time (AKA simple quadruple meter).
 However, the main difference between them has to do with rhythmic emphasis.

 In the example above, notice how the beat accent falls on every half note in cut time and on every quarter note in common time.
 Think of cut time as having 50% fewer pulses than common time.
-Further, cut time often corresponds with a faster tempo.
-Finally, the difference in feel between cut time and common time is significant.
+This significantly alters the difference in feel between cut time and common time.
 Play the two following examples to get a sense of the difference in feel.

 Remember to look at the key signature and time signature before you start sight-reading.
 Beginning sight-readers may forget to alter notes displayed in the key signature.
 With practice, it will become easier to remember which pitches to alter.
 Start with key signatures that have between 1-3 sharps or flats and then work your way up to key signatures with 4-7 sharps or flats.
-Before starting a piece, I recommend improvising in its key.
+Before starting a piece, I recommend improvising in its key (if you already know this concept).
 This habit will train your mind and fingers to execute the altered notes with intuitive ease.

 Checklist for Sight-Reading